-While all the major FPGA vendors offer Soc FPGAs, considering various aspects of this product design, Microsemi’s (earlier Actel) offerings is chosen for the same.
+While all the major FPGA vendors offer Soc FPGAs, considering various aspects of this product design, Microsemi’s (earlier Actel) offerings are chosen for the same.
 Microsemi has a series of FPGA’s that offers such hard IPs integrated - SmartFusion2.
 Their family of SmartFusion2 SoC FPGA devices are extremely flexible offering numerous hard functionality and 150K LEs.
-Powered by an ARM Cortex-M3 core, it has peripheral sets including CAN, WDT, SPI, UART, I2C, Timers, DDR, USB, DMA etc. It also incorporates various security blocks such as AES256, SHA256, RNG units and Secure boot for the MCU core and FPGA.
-The family is available in a variety of package options that can be chosen based on the product foot print.
-Such a SoC FPGA is highly suitable for defense applications.
+Powered by an ARM Cortex-M3 core, it has peripheral sets including CAN, WDT, SPI, UART, I2C, Timers, DDR, USB, DMA etc. It also incorporates various security blocks such as AES256, SHA256, RNG units, and Secure boot for the MCU core and FPGA.
+The family is available in a variety of package options that can be chosen based on the product footprint.
+Such an SoC FPGA is highly suitable for defense applications.
 The block diagram of the Microsemi SmartFusion2 SoC FPGA family is depicted below.

 Linux is undoubtedly the most popular OS in the embedded space.
 The mainline kernel supports a variety of architectures that supports MMU.
-It is essential for underlying processor running Linux to have MMU as it is needed for virtual memory, separation between processes, process and kernel space, memory protection, dynamic allocation etc. With low-end cores like the Cortex-M3 that are not having a MMU, it is not possible to run the conventional Linux on them.
-But flexibility of Linux is too large to be ignored that there is considerable amount of open source community effort going to its MMU-less variant – uCLinux.
+It is essential for the underlying processor running Linux to have MMU as it is needed for virtual memory, the separation between processes, process and kernel space, memory protection, dynamic allocation, etc. With low-end cores like the Cortex-M3 that are not having an MMU, it is not possible to run the conventional Linux on them.
+But the flexibility of Linux is too large to be ignored that there is a considerable amount of open source community effort going to its MMU-less variant – uCLinux.

 Secure boot features are enabled to prevent tampering of the boot process.
 Application space libraries are created to provide an efficient API interface to the higher application.
 Data processing and security management are handled both by Embien and Customer together.
 The boot time is also reduced for a faster responsiveness.